JK polls: Ground Report | Will Engineer Rashid emerge as kingmaker or fade into oblivion as 'BJP proxy'?

 Rashid Engineer's election rallies are attracting huge crowd across the Kashmir Valley. | Photo: Bilal Ahmed

 Sheikh Abdul Rashid, aka Rashid Engineer, evokes mixed emotions in Kashmir.
 Since the jailed MP came out on bail and hit the campaign trail for the upcoming Assembly polls, his rallies have drawn huge crowds.
 What is the mood like?
 Our correspondent traverses the Valley to get a pulse of the Rashid Effect.
-Also, read his earlier dispatch where he writes about the prospects of the National Conference, which are considered favorites now.
+Also, read our earlier dispatch where we write about the prospects of the National Conference, which is considered favourites now.

 A new political alternative, a rabble-rousing disruptor or a BJP ‘proxy’ – each of these labels has been slapped on Baramulla MP and Awami Ittehad Party (AIP) chief Sheikh Abdul Rashid.
 The AIP’s decision to field 34 candidates across J&K in the ongoing Assembly polls and a Delhi court’s subsequent decision to grant Rashid parole for the duration of the poll campaign have added more than an element of intrigue in Kashmir’s already fragile and fragmented political landscape.